lebrunthibault/lebrunthibault.github.io/content/post/misc/ecologie/giec/Report 6 - III (2021) - Mitigation of climate change.md

   - it is the highest increase in average decadal emissions on record
 -  but the rate of growth between 2010 and 2019 was lower than that between 2000 and 2009
   - The average annual rate of growth slowed from 2.1% yr-1 between 2000 and 2009 to 1.3% yr-1 between 2010 and 2019
-- net anthropogenic GHG : in 2010 12% higher than 2019 and 54% higher than 1990
+- net anthropogenic GHG : in 2019 12% higher than 2010 and 54% higher than 1990
-- 42% of Historical cumulative net CO2 emissions happened between 1990 and 2019
+- 42% of historical cumulative net CO2 emissions happened between 1990 and 2019
 - All gases have increased.
 The highest relative growth occurred in **fluorinated gases**,

 ### Carbon budget